Filip-Zyla/rubicCubeSolver/README.md

 Curretn solution is UF'U2
 ```
 #### Multithreading
-Even though number of permutation and time is significanlty lower single threaded solution still would be too long. <br />
+Even though number of permutation and time is significantly lower single threaded solution still would be too long. <br />
-Progmra creates 4 threads, which on my computer that was the limit where more threads would end up in same or longer computainon time. <br />
+Program creates 4 threads, which on my computer that was the limit where more threads would end up in same or longer computation time. <br />
 > Other computers could be faster using more thread, or even going through more cases <br/>

-There are tow types of threads, first with ascending and secong with descending approach.
+There are two types of threads, first with ascending and second with descending approach.
 Both are initialized with pre-move from all available moves so 9 threads will be created.
-Pre-moves allows algoritm to reduce number of moves to 10, therefore number of permutations.
+Pre-moves allows algorithm to reduce number of moves to 10, therefore number of permutations.

 All threads observe shared god's number (apart from their own) which indicates current shortest solution.
 If a better solution is found value will change.
-Threads are checking if their solution is worse, so they can aborted
+Threads are checking if their solution is worse, so they can abort
 and program can proceed with another thread without unnecessary computations.
-Descending thread will set their god's number with that value when they are created and ascending would work unitil their god's number is lower.
+Descending thread will set their god's number with that value when they are created and ascending would work until their god's number is lower.

 Every thread is meant to be fast, but in case of duration > 2 seconds solutions is aborted.
 For now there is no premises that could indicate any problems with that. <br />

 ##### Ascending vs Descending

-In general they use all mentioned features.
+In general, they use all mentioned features.
 Finding best solution

 Ascending starts from the shortest algorithms and goes up, so works similar to brute force solution.
 In some cases in super efficient
 because can find short solutions in the blink of an eye.
 Downgrade si that mvoesDone is cleared after each iteration,